Draco87/PhD-Job-Tracker/README.md

 ## ✨ Key Features

 - **Visual Kanban Board**: View your applications in *To Apply*, *Applied*, and *Archived* columns for a clear overview of your progress.
-- **Dual Tracking**: Easily switch between dedicated views for your PhD and Job applications with a single click.
+- **Multi-Tracking**: Easily switch between dedicated views for your PhD, job and Scholarships applications with a single click.
 - **Deadline Highlighting**: Applications with deadlines approaching within a week are automatically highlighted in yellow; overdue ones in red to help you prioritize.
 - **Confetti Celebration**: Enjoy a satisfying burst of confetti every time you mark an application as "Applied"!
 - **Cloud-Based & Persistent**: Data is saved in real-time to your personal Firebase Firestore database, ensuring it's always up-to-date.